 Dear Your Teen:

 My teenager takes her phone in her room at night.
-I’m worried it’s hurting her sleep, but how can I transition it out?
+I’m worried it’s hurting her sleep, but how can I transition it out and take away my teen’s cell phone at night?
 Her response is always, “Why don’t you trust me?”
 Is there a peaceful way to remove devices?

 Expert | Amy Speidel